Discussion

 Empty Gratitude

-Examples: Just be thankful/grateful, focus on the positives, it’ll work out in the end, [x] tried their best
+Examples: Just be thankful/grateful, focus on the positives, it’ll work out in the end, [x] tried their best, at least [x] is better than [y]

 Examples, in other words: Your pain is irrelevant, shut up.
-But to be fair, positive and gracious thought does quite consistently improve one’s mental state.
-However, using these as an excuse to avoid or justify existing problems instead of working to fix them is unfair and immoral.
+To be fair, positive and gracious thought does quite consistently improve mental health in general.
+However, using empty gratitude as an excuse to avoid or justify existing problems instead of working to fix them is unfair and immoral.
+Gratitude is useful, but it’s not a solution, and if the root problems causing gratitude to apparently be necessary are never addressed, then all it does is enable harm.
+You can be honest about the problems and work to solve them while simultaneously being grateful for what you have.
+Empty gratitude assumes you can’t, making it dangerous by enabling.

 Absolutes